-On Thursday 4 February 2021, a hearing of the Committee of the Regions on the European Citizens’ Initiative took place.
-Voters Without Borders, the initiative to defend the voting rights of all citizens of the European Union was presented.
+On Thursday 4 February 2021, a hearing of the Committee of the Regions (CoR) on the European Citizens’ Initiative took place.
+We presented our Initiative to the CoR.

 - Automatically recognize EU citizens as voters where they reside and remove obstacles to voting and standing for election across borders.